 5. Fleep: Replace emails, collaborate smarter and keep talking to your team with Fleep.

-8. Yammer: Yammer is a private social network that helps employees collaborate across departments, locations, and business apps.
+8. Yammer: Microsoft’s Yammer is a private social network that helps you collaborate across departments, locations, and business apps.

 9. Flock: Break free from email with Flock, a free group and one-on-one chat for your team.